jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

  >
  > **KIRK**: You either believe in yourself, or you don't.

 This is fairly clever, if it was intentional twist in the script.
 By undermining the science-fiction premise of the episode that was *just* revealed, the drug is basically exposed as something primarily mood-altering, rather than something that makes physical changes.
-And Kirk has shown that the [placebo effect](https://en.wikipedia.org/wiki/Placebo) can be all users need.
+And Kirk has shown that the {% wiki Placebo|placebo effect|en %} can be all users need.

 Otherwise...it's a bit odd that there's an illegal and possibly addictive drug that's packaged like children's vitamins, especially a drug that's so focused on sexuality.

-It's also a bit odd that the *Enterprise* has [gelatin](https://en.wikipedia.org/wiki/Gelatin) available, since it's derived from animal collagen.
+It's also a bit odd that the *Enterprise* has {% wiki Gelatin|gelatin|en %} available, since it's derived from animal collagen.
 This may (or may not) feed back into the Thanksgiving comments in *Charlie X* about the "synthetic meat loaf" and the nature of what the crew generally eats.

  > **MCCOY**: That must have been quite a talk you made down there.
 Ever try considering the patent medicine business?
  >
  > **KIRK**: Why should I work your side of the street?

-Speaking of placebos, [patent medicines](https://en.wikipedia.org/wiki/Patent_medicine) are the traditional crossroads between medicine and scam, with concoctions that could be anything cheaply made that is designed to seem just effective enough (or merely strong enough) to make off with as much money as possible before moving on to the next town.
+Speaking of placebos, {% wiki Patent_medicine|patent medicines|en %} are the traditional crossroads between medicine and scam, with concoctions that could be anything cheaply made that is designed to seem just effective enough (or merely strong enough) to make off with as much money as possible before moving on to the next town.
 Often, the product was marketed as a cure-all and generally didn't contain much more than a cheap mood-altering substance (alcohol, opium, etc.) and a bitter "medicinal" flavor to make the patient think that something was happening.

 In other words, it's a more underhanded version of Kirk's scheme, and definitely the sort of connection a doctor like McCoy would make.
 And, of course, he leaves himself open to Kirk's response.